 What we learned in Washington this year

-The Cloud Communications industry is growing at a drastic pace.
+The Cloud Communications industry is growing at a rapid pace.

 In fact, experts predict that the market should be worth around $96 billion by the end of 2023.
 Here at UC Today, we like to keep on top of the evolution of the cloud communication market.
 That’s why we were first in line to pick up our tickets for the Cloud Comms Summit 2018 – hosted in Washington, USA.

 Delivered to us by Cavell Group and the Cloud Communications Alliance (CCA), the Cloud Comms Summit is the ultimate event for Communications Service Providers (CSPs) checking out the cloud communications industry.
 It’s where you can go every year to gather information about industry best practices, key trends, and new vendor offerings.

 As the industry continues to face significant change and substantial growth, we were keen to bring you our insights and opinions from some of the topics covered at this year’s Cloud Comms Summit – all the way from our thoughts on industry consolidation, to where we think the market is heading.